-The official receiver (a civil servant) will initially be appointed to liquidate the company.
+The official receiver (OR) will initially be appointed to liquidate the company.
 The directors will be relieved of their duties, the business will stop trading and its assets will be sold to repay the creditors.
 There will also be a full investigation into the conduct of the board members, which could have serious consequences if any wrongdoing is found.
 The final step of the process is for the company to be struck off the register at Companies House.

 There are several steps involved in the compulsory liquidation process.
 They include:

 - Issuing a winding up petition – The first step is for a winding up petition to be issued against the company by a creditor.
 Once the petition has been issued, the company has seven days to make the payment or oppose the petition before it is advertised in the Gazette.
 Once the petition has been advertised, the company’s bank accounts will usually be frozen, which makes it very difficult to obtain finance to pay the debt or continue to trade.

 - Making a winding up order – Seven days after the winding up petition has been advertised, it will be heard by a judge.
 Both the creditor and the company can attend court and argue their cases and an adjournment may be considered by the judge to give the company time to prepare a full defence or pay the debt.
 If the court is satisfied that the company should be shut down, a winding up order will be made and an official receiver will be appointed to liquidate the company.
 Trading must cease at this point if it hasn’t already.